Substance Abuse Addiction Treatment In Texas

 You didn’t set out to become a drug addict.
-Whether you started using drugs out of curiosity, or to self-treat some underlying physical or mental condition (pain, depression, trauma) but then find themselves addicted and unable to function without the drugs or alcohol.
+Many start using drugs out of curiosity, or to self-treat some underlying physical or mental condition (pain, depression, trauma) but then find themselves addicted and unable to function without the drugs or alcohol.
 No matter what happened in your past you can move forward with your life, but it starts with the right substance use disorder recovery program.

-Life is full of stressors: whether we are dealing with our work, family, health, or politics.
+Life is full of stressors – whether we are dealing with our work, family, or our health.
 Many people cope with stress in different ways.
-But one of the least helpful ways to deal with stress is through substance abuse, because substance abuse can lead to job loss, financial issues, major health problems and sometimes even death.
+But one of the least helpful ways to deal with stress is through substance use disorder, because substance use disorder can lead to job loss, financial issues, major health problems and sometimes even death.

-There are many harmful effects that substance abuse has on the brain, overall health and on other aspects of life.
+There are many harmful effects that substance use disorder has on the brain, overall health and on other aspects of life.
 Here are some of the more troubling problems that drug abusers deal with, day in and day out:

-- Substance abuse is responsible for more deaths, illnesses and disabilities than any other preventable health condition.
+- Substance use disorder is responsible for more deaths, illnesses and disabilities than any other preventable health condition.

-- Substance abuse can lead to behavioral issues such as paranoia, impaired judgment, impulsiveness and loss of self-control.
+- Substance use disorder can lead to behavioral issues such as paranoia, impaired judgment, impulsiveness and loss of self-control.

 - Impaired judgment leads to issues with friends and family.